ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 }
 ```

-Similar to the CA certificates, the value of the `data` property should be base64 (no private key necessary).
+Similar to the CA certificates, the value of the `data` property should be base64.
 The `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers should be removed.

 Note that we can't use the `certificates` property on the API Management resources.
-That property is only used for specifying CA certificates.
+That property is reserved for specifying CA certificates.

 After redeploying the Bicep template, call the `validate-using-context` operation again.
 You should now get a `200 OK` response for the uploaded `dev-client-01.pfx` client certificate, but a `401 Unauthorized` response for the `dev-client-02.pfx` client certificate.

 ### Conclusion

-In this post, we've covered the basics of how to validate client certificates in API Management.
-As you've seen, there are two ways to validate a client certificate.
+In this post, we've explored the basics of validating client certificates in API Management.
+As demonstrated, there are two ways to validate a client certificate.
 You can either use the `validate-client-certificate` policy or the `context.Request.Certificate` property.

-Using Bicep in combination with the Azure CLI is a great way to automate the deployment of resources, like API Management and its APIs, to Azure.
+Using Bicep in combination with the Azure CLI is a great way to automate the deployment of resources, including API Management and its APIs, to Azure.
 It also provides an easy way to deploy your CA and client certificates to API Management.

 The end result of this blog post can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/01-validate-client-certificate-in-apim).

-In the next post we'll cover how to validate a client certificate in API Management when it's sitting behind an Azure Application Gateway.
+In the next post, we'll cover how to validate a client certificate in API Management when it's positioned behind an Azure Application Gateway.